Criteria for entry

 - school reports

-- achievements in the performing arts or sports
+- evidence of achievements in the performing arts or sports

-- copies of the Basic Skills Tests or national testing
+- copies of state or national tests such as NAPLAN

 - certificates from statewide competitions.